Sri Lanka Jungle Tours and Treks

 2. Sri Lanka jungle tour: Yala national park

-Sri Lanka jungle tour at Yala national park creates a totally different picture compared to the visit to the Sinharaja rain forest.
+Sri Lanka jungle tour at Yala national park (Yala national park 2 days tour) creates a totally different picture compared to the visit to the Sinharaja rain forest.
 The 2 Jungle tours differ in many ways from travelling through the jungle to Fauna and Flora that you encounter during the tour.
 Perhaps you may things that Yala is also a pristine, thick forest-like Sinharaja.
 Yala has a considerable population of trees, plants and creepers, but it is not so dense as the Sinharaja forest.
 Yala is categorized under dry-zone forests.
 The rainfall is far lower compared to the rainfall at Sinharaja.

 Yala is the most popular jungle in Sri Lanka for wildlife jeep safaris.
 Thousands of travellers embark on Yala jeep safaris every day.
 Yala safari is one of the most popular draws in the southern province of Sri Lanka and an important income generator for the people in the area.